hktonylee/json-migration/README.md

-json-config
+json-reader
 ===========

-`JSONConfig` is a JSON config reader.
-You can write migration plan and read old config easily.
+`JSONReader` is a JSON reader.
+You can write migration plan and read old json easily.
+So that you may use it to read old json config, NoSQL or whatever.

 Example
 -------

-Config Version 1 (`user.json`)
+JSON Version 1 (`user.json`)

 ```json
 {